Nevada and federal law prohibit police from detaining, arresting or harassing people based solely on their

 Plaintiffs who win these cases can collect compensatory damages to pay for their:

 - medical bills

 If law enforcement officers behaved in a malicious way, plaintiffs may be able to collect punitive damages as well.
 And courts can also require that the defendants pay the plaintiffs’ attorneys’ fees.7

 Note that people who were unlawfully detained and/or arrested by police may also be able to sue police for false imprisonment and/or false arrest as well.
-Learn more about suing for false imprisonment in Nevada.
+Learn more about suing for false imprisonment.